Massive rock rolls into L.A. museum art installation

 "Art is made to memorialize time," Heizer, making a surprise appearance, told Reuters.
 "A culture is known by its art, not by its science."

-After opening remarks, the committee led hundreds of art lovers through the 456-foot-long groove that runs beneath the 21-foot-high boulder in the museum's north lawn.
+After opening remarks, the committee led hundreds of art lovers through the 456-foot-long (140 meters) groove that runs beneath the 21-foot-high (6.4 meters) boulder in the museum's north lawn.

 "It does make the impossible possible," Govan told the crowd.
 "As Michael said to me once, when do you ever get to see the bottom of sculpture?"

-The stone made its 106-mile journey over 11 days in March, inching nightly on a massive heavy-duty trailer along California highways at an average speed of 7 miles per hour.
+The stone made its 106-mile (170 km) journey over 11 days in March, inching nightly on a massive heavy-duty trailer along California highways at an average speed of 7 miles per hour (11 kph).
 It rested in the middle of the road by day, forcing the closure of some traffic routes.

 The sojourn sparked celebrations in neighborhoods along its route and made headlines around the world.